• Skip to content

 Taking part in extracurricular activities can:

-• help your child learn to handle responsibility, take initiative and solve problems
+• help your child learn to handle responsibility, take initiative and solve problems.

-Encouraging your child to try extracurricular activities
+How to encourage your child to join extracurricular activities

 Your child might need help to ease into a new group of people.
 After all, it can be hard to turn up to something new, especially if you don’t know anyone.
 Perhaps your child has a friend who’d like to do the activity with them.
 Or you could arrange for your child to meet someone who already does the activity.